Jonathan Dwyer: 2012 season

 At the start of the 2012 season, Dwyer came to training camp overweight, and was in question of making the team for his third season.
 However, he was able to bring down his weight and make the final roster cut for the Steelers.

 With Rashard Mendenhall and Isaac Redman out with injuries in a week 7 game against the Cincinnati Bengals, Dwyer started the game for the Steelers.
 He rushed 17 times for 122 yards in the game.
 The following week, Dwyer had 17 carries for 107 yards against the Washington Redskins.
 He became the first Steelers running back since Willie Parker in the 2008–2009 season to have consecutive 100-yard games.
 On November 27, 2012, Steelers head coach Mike Tomlin announced that Dwyer had earned the starting job for the remainder of the season.
 In the December 2 game against the Baltimore Ravens, he scored his first career touchdown on a 16-yard run.

 2013 season

 Dwyer was released by the Steelers prior to the start of the 2013 season.
 However, on September 9, 2013, the Steelers re-signed him due to LaRod Stephens-Howling suffering a torn ACL during their season opening game against the Tennessee Titans.

 Arizona Cardinals

-2014 season

 On March 12, 2014, Dwyer signed a one-year contract with the Arizona Cardinals.
 On September 17, Dwyer was arrested for domestic violence, and as a result the Cardinals deactivated him from all team activities, placing him on the non-football injury list.